nolta/Elliptic.jl/README.md

 but faster if you want all three.
 Likewise, `ellipke(m)` is equivalent to `K(m), E(m)`, but faster if you want both.

+Additionally, you may also input arrays of the compatible size to calculate elliptic integrals for multiple values together.
+Please check the documentation of `ellipke` and `ellipj` for details.
+Example usages are also available in `test/runtests.jl" (see the "MATLAB compatibility" testset).

 ```jlcon
 julia> import Elliptic